Qazi Faez Isa: Chief Justice of Pakistan

 Isa claimed it appeared that the commission aimed to exonerate Faiz Hameed.
 Isa questioned the inclusion of members of the Police into the commission equating it to "asking a thief if you did not steal anything."
 Isa added that the report had failed to draw any conclusions and said that the inquiry commission wasted time, asserting that the Faizabad dharna case verdict been implemented, the incident of 9 May would not have happened.
 The Supreme Court described the report as "replete with clichés, platitudes, and homilies, often as a substitute for substance."

-The three-member bench of the Supreme Court of justices Isa, Saadat and Afghan on 17 May issued show-cause notices to Independent Senator Faisal Vawda and MQM-P MNA Mustafa Kamal over their remarks on Justice Babar Sattar and the 'ethical standards' of the judiciary.
+The three-member bench of the Supreme Court of justices Isa, Irfan Saadat Khan and Naeem Akhtar Afghan on 17 May issued show-cause notices to Independent Senator Faisal Vawda and MQM-P MNA Syed Mustafa Kamal over their remarks on Justice Babar Sattar and the 'ethical standards' of the judiciary.
 The CJP stated "If [I] have done wrong then name me [but] will not allow the institution (judiciary) to be targeted," further stating "What is the need to shout and put on a show?
 Do constructive criticism.
 Are you serving the institution by screaming and shouting?"
 Following the issue of the show-cause notices Isa commented "Let's summon both [so] they can criticise us in front of us."
 The Court clarified that while the constitution (Article 19) grants the right to free speech, it places restriction in regard to contempt of court, citing Article 204 and Contempt of Court Ordinance (2003).

 According to a BOL News article, Imran Khan "maintained that the Chief Justice of Pakistan Justice Qazi Faez Isa was an upright and brave," but asked why the CJP why the petitions of 9 May and 8 February were not being taken up.
 Pakistan Tehreek-e-Insaf (PTI) accused CJP Isa of collusion with the government for not allowing the hearing of the NAB amendments case from being broadcast.